matthart97/MatSciCuration_TBV/readme.md

-# 🚧This Repository is Undergoing Maintainence Between Friday, April 11th and Monday, April 14th 2025 🚧
+# 🚧This Repository is Undergoing Maintenance Between Friday, April 11th and Monday, April 14th 2025 🚧

 If you are hoping to use the data associated with the publication: "Trust Not Verify?
 The Critical Need for Data Curation Standards in Materials Informatics," then please check back after April 14th.